narrative-environments/CourseCompendium/Alienation-Effect-Verfremdungseffekt.md

 Brooker, P. (2003). _A Glossary of Cultural Theory_, 2nd ed.
 London, UK: Arnold.

 Derrida, J. (1978).
 The Theater of cruelty and the closure of represenation.
 In: _Writing and difference_.
 London: Routledge, 232-250.

+Esslin, M. (1960) ‘The Theatre of the absurd’, _The Tulane Drama Review_, 4(2), pp. 68–70.
+Available at: http://web.iitd.ac.in/~angelie/courses_files/TOA/esslin essay tdr.pdf.

 Hecht, W. (1961).
 The Development of Brecht’s theory of the epic theatre, 1918-1933\. _Tulane Drama Review_, 6 (1), 40–97\.
 Available from http://www.jstor.org/stable/1125006 [Accessed 22 March 2016].